Christian Siebold

 Structural studies on Morphogen Signalling

-A handful of secreted morphogen signalling molecules, acting in a spatial and gradient-dependent manner, orchestrate the development of multicellular organism.
+Only a handful of secreted morphogen signalling molecules, acting in a spatial and gradient-dependent manner, orchestrate the development of multicellular organism.
 Morphogen dysfunction leads to a range of diseases and defects in adult stem cell populations.
-Their importance in human disease has become increasingly clear over the past decade: dysfunctions of the pathways are known to lead to severe developmental and neurological diseases, and cancer.
+Their importance in human disease has become increasingly clear over the past decade: dysfunctions of the pathways o lead to severe developmental and neurological diseases, and cancer.

-To achieve this, we are using structural biology techniques such as X-ray crystallography and cryo electron microscopy to obtain molecular snapshots of Hh and BMP interactions with other proteins.
-We combine atomic details from in vitro structural and biophysical studies on single molecules with analyses of Hh and BMP function in living cells.
-Our findings will be integrated with those from developmental and cellular biologists to provide a deeper understanding of these pathways and explore translational opportunities, for example in anti-cancer therapy.
+To achieve this, we are using structural biology techniques such as cryo electron microscopy and X-ray crystallography to obtain molecular snapshots of HH and BMP interactions with other proteins.
+We combine atomic details from structural and biophysical studies on single molecules with analyses of HH and BMP function in living cells.
+To test our hypotheses, we work together with developmental, cellular and cancer biologists, as well as chemists to provide an integrative understanding of these pathways and explore translational opportunities, for example in cancer therapy.

 -